Last Updated on by Catherine Tobsing

 Birds have been flying with no restraint for the past 99 million years.
 Then around 327 BC Alexander the Great was gifted an Alexandrian parakeet.

-Think about it, have you ever approached a bird out-of-doors?
+Think about it, have you ever approached a bird out of doors?

 Pigeons in the city will walk away from you not fly but probably won’t engage you.
-You can have the fullest of backyard bird feeders with wild birds happily stuffing their crops but will fly off the moment you approach the feeders.
+You can have the fullest backyard bird feeders with wild birds happily stuffing their crops but they will fly off the moment you approach the feeders.

 Whether you’re in the North American woods or the rain forests of South America, approach a bird and it will fly away.